josh-collinsworth/joco-sveltekit/src/lib/content/posts/build-static-sveltekit-markdown-blog.md

 ```

 <SideNote>

-As you might have already realized: this means you can even import Markdown files into <em>other</em> Markdown files!
+As you might have already realized: this means you can even import Markdown files into _other_ Markdown files!

 </SideNote>

 ## Setting up the blog